What is ‘primary care’ (PC) and ‘primary health care’ (PHC)?

 - Teaching hospitals

-1978 – WHO definition of PHC is the Alma Ata declaration Ref
+1978 – WHO Alma Ata declaration (Link to Full Report)

 - reducing exclusion and social disparities in health (universal coverage reforms)